-- Do not use a spray type blower. - Do not clean the CCD when the exposure mode is set to B (Bulb) mode. - Always cap the lens mount area to prevent dirt and dust from accumulating on the CCD when no lens is on the camera. - It is recommended to use the AC adapter when cleaning the CCD. - When the battery level is low, [Not enough battery remaining to clean sensor] is displayed on the LCD monitor. - If you are not using the AC adapter, please use batteries with ample capacity remaining.
+- Do not clean the CCD when the exposure mode is set to B (Bulb) mode. - Always cap the lens mount area to prevent dirt and dust from accumulating on the CCD when no lens is on the camera. - It is recommended to use the AC adapter when cleaning the CCD. - When the battery level is low, [Not enough battery remaining to clean sensor] is displayed on the LCD monitor. - If you are not using the AC adapter, please use batteries with ample capacity remaining.
 A warning beep will sound if the battery capacity becomes low during cleaning.
 Please stop cleaning immediately. - Do not put the tip of the blower inside the lens mount area.
 If the power is turned off, this could cause damage to the shutter or the CCD sensor.

-- · Use of the AC adapter (optional) is recommended. - The self-timer lamp blinks and [Cln] appears on the LCD panel while cleaning the CCD. - Turn the camera off and remove the lens. - Z Turn the camera on. - 3 Select [Sensor Cleaning] on the [X set-up] menu. - 4 Press the four-way controller (►).
+- · Use of the AC adapter (optional) is recommended. - The self-timer lamp blinks and [Cln] appears on the LCD panel while cleaning the CCD. - This camera features a CCD shifting shake reduction system, and it may generate some operating noise while cleaning the CCD.
+It is not a malfunction. - Turn the camera off and remove the lens. - Turn the camera on. - Select [Sensor Cleaning] on the [Xi Set-up] menu. - 4 Press the four-way controller $(\bigcirc)$ .